Holy Curiosity! Science, Wonder, and the Desire to Know

 Participants are encouraged to read Dr. Davis's BioLogos series, Science and the Bible, prior to attending.

 Youth leaders are encouraged to bring groups.

-Since you are visiting this page, you may be interested in two other science events: an upcoming online class, Big Bang and Cosmic Creation: God, the Universe, and Everything, and a series on Science!: Conversations and Community.
+Since you are visiting this page, you may be interested in another event we are offering: a series on Science!: Conversations and Community.